guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-05-13-pycon-sweden-2015-day-1.md

 The talk started with a description of what Spotify was using before using Docker.
 Basically, he was mentioning things like Debian packaging, heavy puppet configurations and [clusterSSH][clusterssh], used for deployment with all the risks it implies (it basically replicated the same command across multiple hosts using ssh.
 These solutions had a lot of problems: Configuration mismatches, rolling back was hard, network issues, human errors, etc.

 Now, they use intensively Docker.
 Docker basically creates a small linux container that its easily configurable.
-A linux container could be defined very _roughly_ as a process that “thinks” that is an isolated OS, having its own file system and everything it needs.
+A linux container could be defined very _roughly_ as a process that "thinks" that is an isolated OS, having its own file system and everything it needs.
 A Docker build is configured using a dockerfile, that has commands to build the image, like dependencies and requirements.
 Each command is a layer and images can have parents.

 The presentation finished with a nice demo of how a docker file and docker image looks like and how is it run.
 Unfortunately I can’t find his slides.
 Maybe some kind reader has?
 Please leave a comment!